-I am an evolutionary ecologist with a keen interest in the ecology and evolution of energetics – that is, understanding how animals acquire and use energy to cope with changes in their environment over ecological and evolutionary time scales.
+I am an integrative biologist with a keen interest in the ecology and evolution of energetics – that is, understanding how animals acquire and use energy to cope with changes in their environment over ecological and evolutionary time scales.
 I’ve studied birds and fish all over the world but most recently was working in Scotland where I was studying the energetics of juvenile salmon in small mountain streams.
 This work was part of a fun collaborative project aimed at understanding whether and how salmon help their offspring by dying on the spawning grounds.

-This year, I am teaching two really interesting courses at Williams College -Global Change Ecology (F) and Intro to Environmental Science (S).
+This year, I am teaching two really interesting courses at Williams College – Climate Change Physiology (F) and Intro to Environmental Science (S).
 I will also be conducting lab research on small fishes to better understand how thermal tolerance differs among life stages and populations.
 Email me if you’re interested in gaining research experience – from basic fish care to more intricate measurements of fish thermal tolerance.

 42) Auer, SK, J. Solowey, S Rajesh*, and EL Rezende.
 Energetic mechanisms for coping with changes in resource availability.
 Biology Letters 16: 20200580.